Sp4zzy/Jbot-for-Discord/README.md

 - Multiple files for easy reading
 - More comments for easier implementation of code to other projects.
 - Check if message is from bot itself to prevent shit like this https://i.imgur.com/R9v4Hyg.png

+# Legal Disclaimer Surrounding GDPR

+By using this bot on your server, you should be made aware that I am logging when commands are done through the bot.
+The exact log is as follows:

+[HH:MM:SS] COMMAND TYPE issued by USER ---- FULL COMMAND TYPED (including invalid syntax) ==== SERVER NAME

+So for example, this command: "!yt https://www.youtube.com/watch?v=iywaBOMvYLI"

+Is logged as such: "[15:33:28] !yt command issued by AmericanLegend#6969 ---- !yt https://www.youtube.com/watch?v=iywaBOMvYLI ==== Jbot Support"

+This information is purely for diagnostic use to debug errors that occur during run-time.
+So if a user says "Hey, I used the !remindme command and it never reminded me!"
+I can get specific information, check the logs, and see what went wrong.

+I do not distribute, sell, or use this information for anything else.
+If you have any issues with this, don't use the bot.